Research

 My original intention was to use some latex masks that my lab had created for the facial recognition study.
 We know that they fool crows.
 Unfortunately, people find them terrifying.

-Starting from the top and moving from left to right, I’m calling these disguises 1) The birder, 2) The sick guy, 3) The jogger, 4) The geezer, 5) The allergic guy, and 6) The worker.
+Starting from the top and moving from left to right, I called these disguises 1) The birder, 2) The sick guy, 3) The jogger, 4) The geezer, 5) The allergic guy, and 6) The worker.
 I know most of these look ridiculous, but they still hide my face well enough to stop the crows from remembering me, and they’re a lot less disturbing than those latex masks.